 The authors explore the multiple motivations driving the establishment of new Sino–Latin American linkages, the nature of those linkages, and the reactions that they have generated.
 They also examine how China–Latin America relations have developed over more than two hundred years.
 The result is a work that deals with key issues of broad regional relevance, as well as country-specific political, economic, and cultural concerns.

 ABOUT THE AUTHOR

-Adrian H. Hearn is research fellow in the School of Social and Political Sciences at the University of Sydney.
+Adrian H. Hearn is associate professor of Latin American studies at the University of Melbourne.
 He is author of Cuba: Religion, Social Capital, and Development, and is currently writing a book on China's cultural and diplomatic relations with Cuba and Mexico.
 José Luis León-Manríquez is professor of political science at Universidad Autónoma Metropolitana in Mexico City.
 He has served as deputy director of the Diplomatic Academy in the Mexican Ministry of Foreign Affairs and is coeditor of China en el Siglo XXI: Economía, Política y Sociedad de una Potencia Emergente.

 - Foreword—David Shambaugh.